realA10001986/SID/README.md

 >Alternatively, IR learning can be started by pressing and holding a connected [Time Travel](#time-travel) button for a few seconds (while the option **_TCD connected by wire_** in the Config Portal is unchecked).

-When IR learning is started, the display first shows "GO", immediately followed by "0".
-Press ```0``` on your remote, which the SID will visually acknowledge by displaying the next key to press.
-Then press ```1```, wait for the acknowledgement, and so on.
-Enter your keys in the following order:
+When IR learning is started, the SID stops what is currently doing and the display guides you through the learning process by showing the key to press next.
+Each key is prompted twice to sort out unsuitable remote controls.
+The process starts by showing "0" (and the left half of the red LED row).
+At this point, press ```0``` on your IR remote control.
+Next, the SID will show "0" again, this time with the right half of the red LED row.
+Now press ```0``` again.
+If the IR signals match, the SID will proceed to the next key.
+If a key fails verification, ie if the signals sent on first and second key press don't match, the SID will abort and show "ERROR".

+The keys are prompted in the following order:

 ```0``` - ```1``` - ```2``` - ```3``` - ```4``` - ```5``` - ```6``` - ```7``` - ```8``` - ```9``` - ```*``` - ```#``` - ```Arrow up``` - ```Arrow down``` - ```Arrow left``` - ```Arrow right``` - ```OK```